What is Earnings Before Tax (EBT) vs Pretax Income?

 Essentially, EBT or pretax income is a measure of the company’s profitability.
 EBT indicates the amount of money that a company retains after deducting all operating expenses but prior to the deduction of tax expenses.

-Pretax income is commonly recorded on the company’s income statement.
+Pretax income is commonly disclosed on the company’s income statement.
 On an income statement, the pretax income can be commonly referred to as an income before provision for income taxes.
 In addition, all variables required to calculate the pretax income (revenue, COGS, interest expenses, etc.) can also be found on the income statement.

 How to Calculate Pretax Income?

-As it was mentioned above, pretax income is calculated as the difference between a company’s revenue and all operating expenses, including depreciation and interest expenses, while excluding income taxes.
+As mentioned above, pretax income is calculated as the difference between a company’s revenue and all operating expenses, including depreciation and interest expenses, while excluding income taxes.
 Mathematically, it can be expressed using the following formula:

 Pretax Income = Revenue – (Depreciation + COGS + Interest Expenses + SG&A)

 Alternatively, pretax income can be calculated from the company’s net income.
-You just need to add taxes to the net income:
+You just need to add back taxes to the net income:

 Pretax Income = Net Income + Taxes